-Prof. Milevsky has delivered many public presentations and keynote lectures around the world, and in two languages!
-Here is a sample of some of his thoughts and ideas on longevity planning.
+Prof. Milevsky has delivered many public presentations and keynote lectures around the world, and in three languages!
+Here is a sample of some of his thoughts on longevity planning.
 More on YouTube.

-Although my day job revolves around teaching University students, I do enjoy stepping outside the ivory tower and speaking to financial practitioners and audience members in the real world.
-In fact, I have given over 1,000 such presentations in the last 25 years and hope to give many more in the next quarter century.
+Although my day job revolves around the University, I enjoy stepping outside the ivory tower and interacting with financial practitioners and audiences in the real world.
+In fact, I have delivered over 2,000 keynote lectures and presentations during the last 25 years and hope to do just as many in the next quarter century.

 Tontines at MIT.

-If you would like to reserve Moshe A. Milevsky for a speaking engagement, or to inquire about his availability on a particular date, please complete and submit the form below, noting the city/location and the topic/title of the presentation you would like.
+If you would like to reserve Moshe A. Milevsky for a speaking engagement or to inquire about his availability, please complete and submit the form below.

 You may also be interested in: